roomate/Shell-Python/README.md

 # A Hell of a Shell

 This project is my first experience dealing with the workings of an operating system.

 Here is my own Linux Shell, written in Python.
 At the most basic level, a shell is simply a command line interpreter to interact with the Operating System (OS).
 I assume from now on the reader possess the very minimum knowledge on what a shell can do.

-Implementing a shell with only the capacity to run a program is quite straightforward, you simply need to code a parser for the command line, and then call the right command within the library **os** offered by [Python documentation](https://docs.python.org/3/library/os.html).
+Implementing a shell with only the capacity to identify and run a program is quite straightforward, you simply need to code a parser for the command line, and then call the right command within the library **os** offered by [Python documentation](https://docs.python.org/3/library/os.html).
 Indeed, you can simply execute the very same binaries as the Linux shell, by calling it with the syscall [`os.execvp`](https://docs.python.org/3/library/os.html#os.execvp) command.

 Now, if you want to do something a little bit more involved, you might remember that, in a shell, the commands `CTRL+C` and `CTRL+Z` can respectively stop or pause a process.
 Implementing this kind of behavior is much less trivial, as it relies on primitive mechanism of the GNU/Linux OS.
 Another possibility is the piping of process.
 In my shell, I have implemented all of the above, plus built-in programs.
 You can see a list below of all the commands I have written (built-in to **my** shell, and not that of the bash).